 It’s all about context.

-Our country has many great transformation stories, not least its peaceful transition to democracy.
-BCA's founder was an integral part of the communications team of the Constitutional Assembly that ensured massive public participation and behaviour change in the Constitution-making process.
+Our country has many great behavioural change stories, not least its peaceful transition to democracy.
+BCA’s founder was an integral part of the communications team of the Constitutional Assembly that ensured massive public participation and behaviour change in the Constitution-making process.

 Ubuntu and mirror neurons